qdev89/Pixel-Empires/project-plan.md

 - Minimal clicks required for common actions
 - Responsive design that adapts to different screen sizes
 - Consistent placement of UI elements
+- Tooltips and contextual help for complex features

 ### Gameplay
 - Real-time gameplay instead of turn-based